"Our Belize Vacation" - 10% off ALL diving tours!

 * An instructor or divemaster should accompany a novice diver on all dives.

-* May have participated in some form of continuing diver education
+* Has participated in some continuing diver education

 * Logged between 25 to 100 dives